CyrilFrancois/discordGraig2Summary/README.md

   - `TARGET_LANG=fr` or `TARGET_LANG=en` (or any target language)
 - A properly filled `0. gameinfo/` folder with the three context files
 -
-**I’ve already provided example game info files and a sample audio recording, so you can simply run the code as-is.**
+**-> I’ve already provided example game info files and a sample audio recording, so you can simply run the code as-is.**

 And you're good to go :
 ```bash